tessamcdonnel/STAT-217-R-Course/chapter6.md

 # Load the mosaic package

-# Find the summary statistics of age using the favstats() function
+# Find the summary statistics of 'i1' using the favstats() function

 # Check for normallity using the hist() function